 Eloctate is an anti-bleeding factor derived from recombinant DNA that is used to treat children and adults with hemophilia A.

-Its maker, also known as Eloctate, developed it to prevent bleeding episodes and treat them when they occur.
+Marketed by Sanofi Genzyme, Eloctate is mean to prevent bleeding episodes and treat them when they occur.
 This includes bleeding during or after an operation.

 Scientists create recombinant DNA in a laboratory.
 The work involves taking DNA from different sources to produce combinations that would not occur naturally.
 The new combinations have properties that can be useful against diseases, including hemophilia A, which is deficient in clotting factor VIII.